deekshitha-54/deekshitha-54/README.md

 <br/>

-I am a **Data Analyst** and **SAP Functional Consultant** with a rare dual profile combining enterprise systems implementation and advanced analytics.
-With hands-on experience at **Accenture** and graduate studies in **SAP & Business Data Analytics** at **Central Michigan University**, I bring end-to-end capability across both the analytical and enterprise sides of modern business operations.
+I am a **SAP Functional Consultant & Analyst** with **5+ years of progressive experience** configuring SAP S/4HANA systems from the ground up — spanning **FI, CO, MM, SD, PP, and ME modules** — combined with graduate study in **SAP & Business Data Analytics** at **Central Michigan University**.

-At Accenture, I engineered an **8-KPI reporting suite** analyzing **10,000+ records weekly**, cut stakeholder reporting turnaround by **25%**, and identified **3 critical process bottlenecks** that accelerated delivery by **18%**.
-On the SAP side, I have configured **10+ end-to-end business scenarios** across **FICO, MM, and SD** — including full Procure-to-Pay and Order-to-Cash cycles with real-world master data, pricing conditions, and document flows.
+Across roles at **Cognitus** and **Accenture**, I've configured and maintained SAP MM/SD master data, owned UAT cycles for procure-to-pay and order-to-cash scenarios, and partnered with ABAP developers to translate functional requirements into technical specifications.
+This work drove an **85% improvement in cross-module data consistency** at Cognitus and a **76% reduction in recurring data errors** at Accenture.

-I bring a **process-engineering mindset** to every engagement: I don't just build dashboards — I identify the decisions they need to drive.
-I don't just configure SAP modules — I trace how configuration translates to business outcomes.
-Proficient in **ABAP development**, **Celonis Process Mining** (Technical Star & Business Star certified), **SQL**, **Python**, **Tableau**, and **Power BI**, with deep expertise in fit-gap analysis, UAT support, business process reengineering, and stakeholder reporting.
+I bring a **process-engineering mindset** to every engagement — I don't just configure SAP modules, I trace how configuration translates to business outcomes.
+Skilled in requirements gathering, fit-gap analysis, UAT leadership, master data management, and cross-functional stakeholder coordination, with working knowledge of **ABAP development**, **Celonis Process Mining** (Technical Star & Business Star certified), **SQL**, **Python**, **Tableau**, and **RPA via UiPath**.

 <br/>